 Heart disease is one of the leading health risks facing men today.
-Heart disease is the leading cause of death for men in the United States, killing 347,879 men in 2017—that’s 1 in every 4 male deaths .
-According to the American Heart Association, more than one in three adult men has heart disease, and men comprise more than 51 percent of the deaths that occur due to heart conditions .
+Heart disease is the leading cause of death for men in the United States, killing 357,761 men in 2019—that’s about 1 in every 4 male deaths.
+According to the American Heart Association, more than half of adult men have heart disease, and men comprise more than 51% of the deaths that occur due to heart conditions.

 When we think of heart disease in men, we tend to think of coronary artery disease—the narrowing of the arteries leading to the heart—but heart disease is actually an umbrella term that includes a number of conditions affecting the structures or function of the heart.
 These conditions can include: